Rembrandt, Vermeer paintings in Louvre

 Emmaus pilgrims by Rembrandt is in Louvre Museum

-Dutch paintings by Rembrandt and Vermeer are well represented in the Louvre.
-In the Emmaus pilgrims, Rembrandt focuses on the presence of Jesus.
-A moment before, Jesus looked like an ordinary man about to break bread with pilgrims.
-Now he is the resurrected Christ whose presence fills the room.
-Without any distracting details, Rembrandt convinces us that we are witnessing the moment when the eyes of the pilgrims open and they recognize him.
+The 17th century Dutch painter Rembrandt is represented in the Louvre.
+In the 1648 Emmaus pilgrims painting, Rembrandt focuses on Jesus' presence.
+A moment before, He looked like an ordinary man about to break bread with pilgrims.
+Now He is the resurrected Christ whose presence fills the room.
+Without distraction, Rembrandt convinces us we are witnessing the moment when the pilgrim's eyes open and they recognize him.
 Louvre Museum facts.

-Complementary to the great collections of Dutch paintings in the Rijksmuseum, Amsterdam, and the Mauritshuis, The Hague, both in the Netherlands, the collection of Dutch paintings of the Louvre Museum is of very high quality.
+Complementary to the collections of Dutch paintings in the Rijksmuseum, Amsterdam, and Mauritshuis, The Hague, in the Netherlands, the collection of 17th century Dutch paintings of the Louvre Museum is of very high quality.

 The collection is worth your time as part of a Louvre Museum visit.
 We recommend you a guided visit of the museum.